Code-Bono/code-bono/README.md

 ## Code-Bono!

-The perfect platform to match eager and well-meaning developers with great organizations in need of tech talent on a project-based basis.
 Code Bono is a platform that connects nonprofit organizations with software developers looking to contribute their skills through pro bono work.
 Code Bono is a web application built using React, Redux, Express, Socket.io, and GitHub API Integration.

 ## Signing Up